felixhagspiel/webrtc-tutorial/client-js-tutorial.md

         if(!otherSDP) {
             othersCandidates.push(iceCandidate);
         }
-        // add icecandidates immediately if not Firefox & if remoteDescription is set if(otherSDP &&
+        // add icecandidates immediately if remoteDescription is set if(otherSDP &&
                 iceCandidate.candidate &&
                 iceCandidate.candidate !== null ) {